How to Convert Your LLC to a Corporation in California?

 Once you have filed your articles of incorporation and paid the necessary tax fees with the California Franchise Tax Board, there are some additional steps you will need to complete before your company is officially converted:

-- You may also want to update your branding and marketing materials to reflect your new company name and logo.
+5. Update your branding and marketing materials to reflect your new company name and logo.

 Can You Convert California Limited Liability Company to a C-Corporation California?